DUNE/abcdune/.github/ISSUE_TEMPLATE/add-a-term.md

 ---

-# Request of a new term
+# Request for a new term

 ## Case 1: you know the definition
   The term to add to glossary, fully spelled out (e.g. `Anode Plane Assembly`):